espencer78/dbplotter/README.md

 Examples 2: Plot IT CVIV and Strip data

-"python querySQC.py -b 46805  -m c -g bwd -r True -p True":
+"python querySQC.py -b 42256  -m i -g bwd -r True -p True":
-This will plot SQC and VQC CVIV curves for all sensors with an SQC IV curve uploaded in batch 46805.
+This will plot strip measurements for all sensors with an SQC IV curve uploaded in batch 46805.
 The legend will be of the form "46805_001_date"

 Examples 3: Plot Alibava data